chloealbright/DevHiveMind/_CODE/Express/Dev Todo.md

 # <mark style="background: #FF5582A6;">Current </mark>
 #todo/High/Dev
-- [ ] Refine notes based subject matter you are practicing l
+- [ ] ***Refine notes based subject matter you are practicing like domain driven design not currently using it so low priority revisit and refine when actually using it ***
 - [ ] Edit article on [[_Bootcamp]] ^923f61
 - [ ] Edit article on [_note taking](_note%20taking.md) ^776056
 - [ ] [[Data Project Idea]]